steveobd/adobe_analytics/README.md

 [![codecov](https://codecov.io/gh/SaturnFromTitan/adobe_analytics/branch/master/graph/badge.svg)](https://codecov.io/gh/SaturnFromTitan/adobe_analytics)

 ## Description
 `adobe_analytics` is a wrapper around Adobe Analytics' REST API v1.4.
-It's the most advanced and stable client currently available for Python.
+It's the most advanced and stable client library currently available for Python.

-It is not meant to be comprehensive.
-Instead, it provides a high-level interface to many of the common reporting queries, and allows you to do construct other queries closer to the metal.

-## Features
-- All report requests possible in the UI are available via the API.
-Including DataWarehouse requests.
-- Easy interface for classification uploads are available.
+It provides a high-level interfaces for reporting queries (including Data Warehouse requests) and classification uploads.
+It also provides an easy interface closer to the metal for other requests to their API.

 ## Installation
 Through PyPI: